Stay up to date

 These policies should also establish;

-- i) Standards that stipulate the company’s expectations on each security mechanism and services, such as the firewall model or the particular antivirus software being used.
+- i) Standards stipulate the company’s expectations on each security mechanism and service, such as the firewall model or the particular antivirus software being used.

 iii) Guidelines that state general items or approaches to be considered, such as the assessment criteria of services or governmental recommendations.

 Implementing these components is key to ensuring company security standards & access control are adhered to in all business processes.
 Making it easier for the organisation to monitor its security controls.